dalequark/daleonai/_posts/2021-03-09-how-i-a-humble-coder-handle-imposter-syndrome.md

 ---
 layout: post
-title: How I, a Humble Coder, Handle Imposter Syndrome
+title: How I, One Humble Engineer, Deal With Imposter Syndrome
 date: 2021-03-09T18:17:18.790Z
-description: Imposter syndrome
+description: But it's just, like, my opinion.
-feature_image: /images/about.jpg
+feature_image: /images/copy-of-painless-ai-on-google-cloud.png
-thumbnail_image: /images/about.jpg
+thumbnail_image: /images/imposter-syndrome.png
 tags:
   - life
-permalink: imposter-syndrome-in-tech
+permalink: my-take-imposter-syndrome-tech
 ---
 Let me start this post off by saying that imposter syndrome has already been covered profusely and at length, and there’s probably nothing new I can add to the discussion, so let me stop here, thanks for reading, and sorry for wasting your time.